20 Period Moving Average Strategy

 The moving average is calculated as an average of stock price using the most recent stock price data point -indices periods.

-To calculate the 20 day moving average the price of the last 20 days is averaged - and the average is then updated constantly after every new stock price period closes.
-So after each new stock price period close is formed the average is then re-calculated afresh using the most recent 20 periods, that is why this indicator is called a moving average MA because the average is constantly moving when stock price data is updated and re-calculated.
+To find the 20-day moving average, the prices from the last 20 days are averaged, and the average is updated constantly when each new stock price period ends: so after each new stock price period, the average is recalculated using the latest 20 periods, which is why it's called a moving average MA, because the average moves as stock price data updates and is recalculated.